 - Flour – The chicken is coated in flour before cooking.
 This flour will also thicken the sauce.
-The gluten-free flour I recommend for thickening a gluten-free sauce is white rice flour.
-It creates a similar texture to wheat flour and has a slightly sweet, neutral flavor.
-Brown rice flour does not have enough starch content to thicken well.
-If you prefer to use the ready-made flour mix you have on hand I like King Arthur Flour’s Gluten-Free All Purpose or Measure for Measure.
+The gluten-free flour I recommend for thickening a gluten-free sauce is a gluten-free flour blend, It creates a similar texture to wheat flour and has a slightly sweet, neutral flavor.
+Use the ready-made flour mix you have on hand but I like King Arthur Flour’s Gluten-Free Measure for Measure.

 - Salt – I have not given an exact amount of salt because all broths are not created equal.
 The salt level varies greatly so just let your taste buds tell you how much is the right amount, I recommend using a low-sodium chicken broth.
 Imagine Food’s Chicken broth is a very good one.

 - Chicken – The cooking method for this gluten-free chicken marsala relies on using very thin chicken breast so that it cooks quickly.
 If it cooks for too long, the flour will start to burn.
-Here’s how to cut the chicken to make it thin enough for this recipe.
+Here’s how to prepare the chicken for this recipe.

 How to Cut Thin Chicken

 Most chicken breasts these days are unusually thick and large.
 For this gluten-free chicken Marsala, thin pieces work best.
 Most chefs would tell you to pound the chicken to make it thin.
 But this is a messy and time-consuming process and I’m just not that patient!